lohani2280/mdanalysis/UnitTests.md

 The unit tests use the [unittest module](http://docs.python.org/library/unittest.html) together with [nose](http://somethingaboutorange.com/mrl/projects/nose/0.11.3/index.html).
 See the examples in the [MDAnalysisTests](https://github.com/MDAnalysis/mdanalysis/tree/develop/testsuite/MDAnalysisTests) package.

-The [SciPy testing guidelines](http://projects.scipy.org/numpy/wiki/TestingGuidelines#id11) are a good howto for writing test cases, especially as we are directly using this framework (imported from `numpy`).
+The [SciPy testing guidelines](http://projects.scipy.org/numpy/wiki/TestingGuidelines#id11) are a good howto for writing test cases.

 Conventions for MDAnalysis
   * Relative import statements are now banned from unit testing modules (see [Issue #189](/MDAnalysis/mdanalysis/issues/189) for details)